snowplow/marketing-attribution-accelerator/content/modeling/modeling_3.md

 #### **Step 5:** Explore the data created by your dbt models

 Take some time to familiarise yourself with the derived tables.
-These tables are used in the next step to fractionally attribute revenue to channels.
+These tables are used in the next step to attribute revenue to channels.
 Tables output by the snowplow_fractribution dbt package are:

 - `snowplow_fractribution_channel_counts`: Number of events grouped by channel, campaign, source and medium.
 - `snowplow_fractribution_channel_spend`: Spend on each channel, used in ROAS calculations.